kyleyiyang/recaptcha/README.md

 # recaptcha

-When adding recaptcha to Contact Form 7, the recaptcha v3 did not work with an error loading recaptcha_v3 javascript from Google api.
+When adding recaptcha to Contact Form 7, the recaptcha v3 did not work and showed an error of loading recaptcha_v3 javascript from Google api.

 Solutions: